jesinj/Take-home-test-for-Digital-Signal-Processing-course/README.md

 For more details on the test and the results obtained on the analysis on the test and student feedback, refer to this paper:
 Jesin James, Nasser Giacaman, "Replacing in-class tests with take-home practical tests: focussing on student learning, plagiarism and reproducibility", in proc.
 Annual Conference of the Australasian Association for Engineering Education (AAEE2020), Australia, 2020 (Accepted for publication.)

-If you use the database or this approach for a practical take-home test please also cite the same publication.
+If this approach for a practical take-home test please also cite the same publication.

+A small subset of the database JLCorpus is given in this Gituhub repo.
+The entire database is available for download at: https://www.kaggle.com/tli725/jl-corpus

+If you are using the database for this assessment or for other projects, please cite:
+James, J., Tian, L. and Watson, C.I., 2018, September.
+An Open Source Emotional Speech Corpus for Human Robot Interaction Applications.
+In INTERSPEECH (pp. 2768-2772).